jiaoran198916/blog/source/_posts/before-sunrise-chapter-4.md

 ---
 O heaven above me, you pure, you deep heaven! you abyss of light!
 Gazing on you, I tremble with divine desires.

 Up to your height to toss myself- that is my depth!
-In your purity to hide myself- that is my innocence!
+In your purity to hide myself- that is my inno cence!

 The God veils his beauty: thus hide you your stars.
 You speak not: thus proclaim you your wisdom to me.
 <!-- more -->